Stress Management TechniquesVarious Methods Of Reducing Stress

 You can undertake to do a guided meditation at any point throughout the day.
 It is very common for people to start a guided meditation at the end of the day as a means of drifting off to sleep.
 Or you can begin the day with one.
 There are numerous guided meditations online.
 Music services (Spotify, Pandora, Sound Cloud, etc.) and YouTube in particular will all have a vast array.

-We also have several great options for guided meditation with ten links listed here:
+We also have several great options for guided meditation with 12 links listed here:

-- Check out this guided meditation for relaxation here on YouTube.
+- Check out this guided meditation for relaxation on YouTube here.

 - Another guided meditation for positive energy, cleansing, and balancing here.